-Occupational Therapy Practitioners work in a tremendous field.
-It’s meaningful work, pays well, and there is no shortage of jobs out there.
+Occupational therapists work in a tremendous field.
+It’s meaningful work that pays well and there’s no shortage of jobs out there.

 Many might not know this, but occupational therapy dates back more than 2,000 years.

 The Greeks and Romans helped treat mental illness with massage, exercise, music, and therapeutic baths.
 They were way ahead of their time!

 Occupational Therapy rose to prominence in the US before World War I when Eleanor Slagle used habit training as primary treatment and she opened an OT training program in 1915.

 A couple of years later, what’s now known as the American Occupational Therapy Association (AOTA) was founded to improve the quality and training of therapy.